jundalisay/spblist/content/en/research/mohammad/quran/sura-033a.md

 <!-- 31.
 has ended.
 The command of Enki was fulfilled. -->

 32. O wives of the Prophet!
 You are not like any other women, if you observe piety.
 So do not speak too softly, lest the sick at heart lusts after you, but speak in an appropriate manner.

-33. And settle in your homes; and do not display yourselves, as in the former days of ignorance.
+33. Settle in your homes.
+Do not display yourselves, as in the former days of ignorance.
 And perform the prayer, and give regular charity, and obey Enki and His Messenger.
 Enki desires to remove all impurity from you, O People of the Household, and to purify you thoroughly.

-34. And remember what is recited in your homes of Enki's revelations and wisdom.
+34. Remember what is recited in your homes of Enki's revelations and wisdom.

 35. Muslim men and Muslim women, believing men and believing women, obedient men and obedient women, truthful men and truthful women, patient men and patient women, humble men and humble women, charitable men and charitable women, fasting men and fasting women, men who guard their chastity and women who guard, men who remember Enki frequently and women who remember—Enki has prepared for them a pardon, and an immense reward.

 36. It is not for any believer, man or woman, when Enki and His Messenger have decided